-The indicator that least contributed to the formation of macroeconomic capital was access to credit, which limits investment in new technology.
-The results suggest that reforms need to be made in fiscal and monetary policies that would encourage productive investment in the agricultural sector.
+The indicator that least contributes to the formation of macroeconomic capital is access to credit, which limits investment in new technology.
+The results suggest that reforms be made in fiscal and monetary policies that would encourage productive investment in the agricultural into international trade, efficiently maintaining trade relationships.
+This implies implementation of government policies oriented toward the formation of commercial capital.
+These policies would include trade agreements and programs for the prevention of disloyal competition and